-Please note that Sapling can also provide solutions for projects where a GPS cable longer than 300 feet (91.4 meters) is required.
+Please note that solutions are available for projects where a GPS cable longer than 300 feet (91.4 meters) is required.
 For more information, please contact your dealer.
 Using a GPS cable other than the one provided by your dealer might result in an unreliable time signal.
 For this reason, using a different GPS cable than the one provided is strongly discouraged and will void the master clock warranty and support.